correctexam/.github/policy.md

+# Consent

-# Consent: By using the App, you consent to the collection and processing of your personal information as described in this Privacy Policy.
+By using the App, you consent to the collection and processing of your personal information as described in this Privacy Policy.

 # Data Sharing and Disclosure